hans-arn/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/Report.md

    ![](doc/task2_7.png)

    When the threads perform their very first request, the load balancer will redirect them to a server using the `Round Robin` balancing strategy (e.g. Thread 1 to S1 and Thread 2 to S2).
 Afterwards, we can see that the load balancers `Sticky Session` policy is working correctly and that the requests are evenly split between both servers.

-   The Server will add a `NODESESSIONID` cookie in their response and HAproxy will do the same and add a `SERVERID` cookie.

 ## Task 3: Drain mode